Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/live_migration_guide.md

           - hostname
 ```

 Migrations to V2 should be [mindful of cardinality](https://github.com/awslabs/amazon-timestream-tools/tree/mainline/tools/python/liveanalytics_migration_scripts#cardinality-assessment).
-Use the [Cardinality Calculation](../../cardinality) script to ensure you are within recommended limits.
+Use the [Cardinality Calculation script](../../cardinality) to ensure you are within recommended limits.

-See the [README for transform](./transform/README.md) for more details on advanced options.
+See the [README on transform](./transform/README.md) for more details on advanced options.

 4. Run the pipeline: